terryaney/KatApp.Provider/katapp documentation.md

-data-inputcss | A CSS class to apply to the contained `input` element. data-labelcss | A CSS class to apply to the contained `label` element. data-hidelabel | A `Boolean` value specifying whether the contained `label` element should be remove to correct for UI layout issues when needed (default is `false`). data-comand | The KatApp Command Value to submit to the Endpoint API indicating the purpose of this file upload (default is `UploadFile`).
+data-inputcss | A CSS class to apply to the contained `input` element. data-labelcss | A CSS class to apply to the contained `label` element. data-hidelabel | A `Boolean` value specifying whether the contained `label` element should be remove to correct for UI layout issues when needed (default is `false`). rbl-action | The endpoint to submit to when uploading the file.

 <br/>

-See [apiAction](#apiAction) for more information on KatApp Commands.
+See [apiAction](#apiAction) for more information on KatApp API endpoint processing.
+See [KatApp Upload Lifecycle Events](#KatApp-Upload-Lifecycle-Events) for more information on upload lifecycle events.

 ```html
 <!-- Build a file upload input that has label, name, and KatApp Command provided -->